Sláine (character): Sources and influences

 Sláine's goddess, Danu, and her tribes, the Tuatha Dé Danann, come from the Irish Mythological Cycle, though the worship of a universal mother goddess of the earth is not Celtic, and comes from speculations about prehistoric European culture and religion by people like Marija Gimbutas and Robert Graves.
 The Horned God, Carnun, is adapted from the Gaulish antlered deity Cernunnos.
-Some of the religious ideas in the series are taken from Barddas, a possibly fraudulent compilation of "bardo-druidic" beliefs by the 18th-century Welsh antiquarian Iolo Morganwg.

 Mills divides the priests of Tir na nÓg into two factions: the good Druids, the well known priestly class of Celtic Europe, and the evil Drunes, whose name derives from the Galatian place-name Drunemeton ("oak-sanctuary") used in the story "The Bride of Crom" as the name of the Drunes' capital.
 Their leader, Slough Feg, is partly based on Cernunnos and partly on the Paleolithic cave painting known as the Sorcerer in the Trois-Frères cave in Ariège, southern France.
 His acolyte, Medb, is named after the legendary queen of Connacht from the Ulster Cycle.
 The Drunes' god, Crom Cruach, is an Irish deity who was reputedly appeased with human sacrifices.
 The practice of mass human sacrifice by burning in a wicker man is mentioned as a practice of the Celts of Gaul by Strabo and Julius Caesar.

 The enemies of the Tribes of the Earth Goddess, the Fomorians, and their leader Balor, are from the Irish mythological cycle.

 Other elements of the series are derived from non-Celtic mythological sources.
 Sláine's dwarf companion is named Ukko, after the Finnish storm god.
 Odacon is identified in Theosophist circles with a Babylonian deity named Oannes, and is considered closely related to Dagon.
 Musarus, one of the same species as Odacon, shares this origin.
 Grimnismal, the name of the dark god Sláine and his companions defeat in "Tomb of Terror", is the title of a poem about Odin from the Norse Elder Edda.
 The term Ragnarok, for the end of the world, is also borrowed from Norse mythology.

+Welsh Material

+The comics regularly take place names and character names from Welsh history and mythology, especially Arthurian legend.